brennanb2025/brennanb2025.github.io/_posts/2025-11-04-ProcessingGame.md

 github_link: 'https://github.com/brennanb2025/brennanb2025.github.io/tree/main/processingGame'
 # button_text: 'Visit Project'
 project_icon: ''
 lead_text: 'This is a game I made in Processing when I was in high school.
 I just thought it would be fun to put it on here.
-Click on the game panel, then type a number between 0-8 to choose a levels (0 will play all of the levels). and see if you can beat it! :)
+Click on the game panel, then type a number between 0-8 to choose a level (0 will play all of the levels).
+See if you can beat it! :)
 Controls: WASD for movement, press or hold space to shoot, hold j to limit movement for precise dodging, press p to pause.'
 ---